ibm-cloud-docs/vsrx/vsrx-basics.md

 If you do not see the "eye" icon, you may not have permission to view the password.
 Please check your access permissions with the account owner.
 {: note}

-## Accessing the Configuration Mode
+## Accessing the configuration mode
 {: accessing-the-configuration-mode}

 You can enter the configuration mode, once a shell has been opened to the vSRX, by running the `config` command.
 You can do several things in this mode using the following commands: